Econify/graphql-rest-router/CONTRIBUTING.md

 2. Fork the repository.

-3. Install or update to **Node.js v16**.
-For more information, see [the development guide](contributing/development.md).

-4. Create a working branch and start with your changes!
+3. Create a working branch and start with your changes!

-5. Commit the changes once you are happy with them and self review.
+4. Commit the changes once you are happy with them and self review.

-6. Create a pull request.
+5. Create a pull request and fill out all fields in the pull request template.

-7. Link the pull request to the issue with a link in the title.
+6. Link the pull request to the issue with a link in the title.
 For example:
  `Bugfix: Fix casing found Issue: [#${issueNumber}](https://github.com/Econify/graphql-rest-router/issues/${issueNumber})`.

-8. Add repo contributors as reviewers.
+7. Add repo contributors as reviewers.

-9. At our earliest convenience, the team will review the proposed changes.
+8. At our earliest convenience, the team will review the proposed changes.
 It is highly likely we will pose questions and request more information or even changes.

-MATT: MAKE PR TEMPLATE AND MENTION HERE